-Pre/Corequisite: P (RQ) BANA-251, MATH-099 or placement into BANA-130/100 Level Math
+Pre/Corequisite: P (RQ) MATH-135, BANA-251

 The course is an introduction to Business Analytics.
 It covers managerial statistical tools in descriptive analytics and predictive analytics, including regression.
 Other topics covered include forecasting, risk analysis, simulation and data mining, and decision analysis.
 This course provides students with the fundamental concepts and tools needed to understand the emerging role of business analytics in organizations and shows students how to apply basic business analytics tools in a spreadsheet environment, and how to communicate with analytics professionals to effectively use and interpret analytic models and results for making better business decisions.
 Emphasis is placed on applications, concepts and interpretation of results, rather than theory and calculation.
 Students use computer software packages for data analysis.